jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ---

 ### What is deep learning (DL)?
 **Deep learning is about building a function estimator.** Historically, people explain deep learning (**DL**) using the neural network.
 Nevertheless, deep learning has outgrown this explanation.
-Once you realize building a deep learning network is about building a function estimator, you will unveil its real potential in Artificial Intelligence (AI).

 Let’s build a new android named Pieter.
 Our first task is to teach Pieter to recognize objects.
 Can the human visual system be replaced by a big function estimator?
-Can we classify the school bus picture below correctly?
 <div class="imgcap">
 <img src="/assets/dl/fc.jpg" style="border:none;width:90%;">
 </div>

+> Deep learning has many scary looking equations.
+We will walk through examples to show how it works.
+Most of them are pretty simple.

 A deep network composes of layers of nodes.
-For every nodes in the first hidden layer, we compute the output of the node as:
+Our network above has one input layers, two hidden layers and one output layer.
+We compute the output of each node with:

 $$
 z_j = \sum_{i} W_{ij} x_{i} + b_{i}
 $$

-where $$ x_{i} $$ is $$ith$$ pixel of the picture. $$W_{ij}$$ and $$b_{i}$$ are parameters for the node $$j$$ in the layer $$i$$.
-The essence of DL is to learn these parameters from the training dataset.
-There are one more hidden layer and one output layer in our deep network.
-We use the same equation to compute a node output with inputs from the previous layer.
+where $$ x_{i} $$ are the input from the previous layer, and $$W_{ij}$$ & $$b_{i}$$ are the weights between node $$i$$ and $$j$$.
 Finally, the output node $$y_i$$ is converted to a probability between 0 and 1 using a sigmoid function.
-In this example, there is a 87% chance that the picture is a school bus.

 $$
 f(z_j) = \frac{1}{1 + e^{-z_j}}
 $$

-$$ x_{i} $$ in our input layer is called the **feature** in DL. **A deep network extracts features in the training data to make predictions.** For example, one of the nodes may be trained to detect the yellow color.
-For a yellow school bus, the activation of that node should be high.

-> Deep learning has many scary looking equations.
-We will walk through examples to show how it works.
-Most of them are pretty simple.

-For example, with weight W  (0.3, 0.2, 0.4, 0.3), bias b (-0.8) and a grayscale image with just 4 pixels (0.1, 0.3, 0.2, 0.1), the output of the first node circled in red above will be:
+For example, we have a grayscale image with just four pixels (0.1, 0.3, 0.2, 0.1).
+We assume the weights $$W$$ and tha bias $$b$$ for the first hidden layer are (0.3, 0.2, 0.4, 0.3) and -0.8 respectively.
+The output of the top node of the first hidden layer is (circled in red):

 $$
-z_j =  0.3*0.1 + 0.2*0.3 + 0.4*0.2 + 0.3*0.1  - 0.8 = -0.6
+z_j =  0.3 \cdot 0.1 + 0.2\cdot 0.3 + 0.4\cdot0.2 + 0.3\cdot0.1  - 0.8 = -0.6
 $$

-If $$y_1 = 1.9$$ , the chance that the picture is a school bus is
+If we comput $$y_1$$ to be $$1.9$$ , the chance that the picture is a school bus will be:

 $$
 f(z) =  \frac{1}{1 + e^{-1.9}} = 0.87
 $$

-Each node has its own weight (W) and bias (b).
+$$ x_{i} $$ is called the **feature** in DL. **A deep network extracts features in the training data to make predictions.** For example, one of the nodes may be trained to detect the yellow color.
+For a yellow school bus, the activation of that node should be high.
+The essence of DL is to learn $$W$$ and $$b$$ from the training data (**training dataset**).
 In this exercise, we supply all the weight and bias values to our android Pieter.
-But as the term “deep learning” implies, Pieter will learn those parameters by himself by the end of this tutorial.
-We still miss a few pieces for the puzzle, but the deep network diagram and the equations shown above lay down the foundation of a deep learning network.
+But as the term “deep learning” implies, Pieter will learn those parameters by himself using the training dataset.
+We still miss a few pieces for the puzzle, but the deep network diagram and the equations above is the major foundation for the deep learning.

 #### XOR

-Can a DL model a logical function?
-For the skeptics, we build an exclusive "or" (a xor b) function using a simple network as follows:
+Can a DL network model a logical function?
+For the skeptics, we will build an exclusive "or" (a xor b) function using a simple network with $$W$$ and $$b$$ shown as below:
 <div class="imgcap">
 <img src="/assets/dl/xor.jpg" style="border:none;width:40%">
 </div>